catarinaploureiro/interval-valued-data-analysis/README.md

 # Interval-valued Data Analysis

-## Principal Component Analysis of Interval-Valued Data and Anomaly Detection
+## Interval-Valued Principal Component Analysis and Anomaly Detection

-This repository holds code that implements the methods proposed by Lin et al. (2022) - https://doi.org/10.1007/s11634-022-00527-1
+This repository holds code that implements the method proposed by Lin et al. (2022) (https://doi.org/10.1007/s11634-022-00527-1).

-It also holds the code for the presentation "Air Quality Data Analysis with Symbolic Principal Components" which applies the previous methods.
+It also holds the code for the appplied work "Air Quality Data Analysis with Symbolic Principal Components" which was presented at the XXVI Congresso da Sociedade Portuguesa de Estatística (https://w3.math.uminho.pt/SPE2023/) and at the Symbolic Data Analysis Workshop 2023 (https://sda2018.wixsite.com/sda2023paris).

 ## Code

- - `spca.R` contains the implementation of the SPCA method.
+ - `setup.R` contains the implementation of several functions that compose the method.
- - `sym.R` contains helper functions related to the symbolic nature of the SPCA method.
+ - `example.R` contains a simple example.
- - `utils.R` contains miscellaneous utilities.
+ - `qualar_log.R` contains the application of the method on an air quality dataset obtained from a monitoring station in Entrecampos, Lisbon (https://qualar.apambiente.pt/).